Kenya: Education

 In 2018, 18.5 percent of the Kenyan adult population was illiterate, which was the highest rate of literacy in East Africa.
 There are very wide regional disparities: for example, Nairobi had the highest level of literacy at 87.1 per cent, compared to North Eastern Province, the lowest, at 8.0 per cent.
 Preschool, which targets children from age three to five, is an integral component of the education system and is a key requirement for admission to Standard One (First Grade).
 At the end of primary education, pupils sit the Kenya Certificate of Primary Education (KCPE), which determines those who proceed to secondary school or vocational training.
 The result of this examination is needed for placement at secondary school.

 Primary school is for students aged 6/7-13/14 years.
 For those who proceed to the secondary level, there is a national examination at the end of Form Four – the Kenya Certificate of Secondary Education (KCSE), which determines those proceeding to the universities, other professional training, or employment.
 Students sit examinations in eight subjects of their choosing.
 However, English, Kiswahili, and mathematics are compulsory subjects.

 The Kenya Universities and Colleges Central Placement Service (KUCCPS), formerly the Joint Admissions Board (JAB), is responsible for selecting students joining the public universities.
 Other than the public schools, there are many private schools, mainly in urban areas.
 Similarly, there are a number of international schools catering to various overseas educational systems.

-Despite its impressive commercial approach, Kenya's academia and higher education system is somehow rigid.
-However, Kenyan University Graduates are highly skilled, and they are accepted in the job market domestically as well as internationally.
-Kenay was ranked 85th in the Global Innovation Index in 2021.
+Kenya was ranked 102nd in the Global Innovation Index in 2025.

 Culture

-The culture of Kenya comprises multiple traditions.
+The culture of Kenya comprises multiple traditions from 42 (+) tribes.
 Kenya has no single prominent culture.
 It instead consists of the various cultures of the country's different communities.

 Notable populations include the Swahili on the coast, several other Bantu communities in the central and western regions, and Nilotic communities in the northwest.
 The Maasai culture is well known to tourism, despite constituting a relatively small part of Kenya's population.
 They are renowned for their elaborate upper-body adornment and jewellery.

-Additionally, Kenya has an extensive music, television, and theatre scene.
+Kenya has an extensive music, television, and theatre scene.

-Media

-Kenya has a number of media outlets that broadcast domestically and globally.
-They cover news, business, sports, and entertainment.
-Popular Kenyan newspapers include: